USS Kickapoo (1864)

-USS Kickapoo was a double-turreted Milwaukee-class river monitor, the lead ship of her class, built for the Union Navy during the American Civil War.
+USS Kickapoo was a double-turreted Milwaukee-class river monitor.
+It was the lead ship of her class, built for the Union Navy during the American Civil War.
 The ship supported Union forces during the Mobile Campaign as they attacked Confederate fortifications defending the city of Mobile, Alabama in early 1865.
 She was placed in reserve after the end of the war and sold in 1874.

 Description

 Kickapoo was 229 ft long overall and had a beam of 56 ft.
 The ship had a depth of hold of 8 ft 6 in and a draft of 6 ft.
 She had a tonnage of 970 tons burthen and displaced 1300 LT.
 Her crew numbered 138 officers and enlisted men.

 The ship was powered by two 2-cylinder horizontal non-condensing steam engines, each driving two propellers, using steam generated by seven tubular boilers.
 The engines were designed to reach a top speed of 9 kn.
 Kickapoo carried 156 LT of coal.

 The ship's main armament consisted of four smoothbore, muzzle-loading 11-inch Dahlgren guns mounted in two twin-gun turrets.
 Her forward turret was designed by James Eads and her rear turret by John Ericsson.
 Each gun weighed approximately 16000 lb and could fire a 136 lb shell up to a range of 3650 yd at an elevation of +15°.

 The cylindrical turrets were protected by eight layers of wrought iron 1 in plates.
 The sides of the hull consisted of three layers of one-inch plates, backed by 15 in of pine.
 The deck was heavily cambered to allow headroom for the crew on such a shallow draft and it consisted of a single iron plate .75 in thick.
 The pilothouse, positioned behind and above the fore turret, was protected by 3 in of armor.